torvalds/linux/Documentation/filesystems/affs.rst

   - D is ignored.

-  - H, S and P are always retained and ignored under Linux.
+  - H, S and P are always retained and ignored under GNU/Linux.

   - A is cleared when a file is written to.